As search marketers, we all want to own as much SERP real estate as possible, because it means more visibility and more traffic.

 You can review the types of schema markup at schema.org and implement them on your pages.

-The review schema markup can allow for Google to display a star rating within your organic search results, which increases truth, credibility, and CTR.
+The review schema markup can allow Google to display a star rating within your organic search results, which increases truth, credibility, and CTR.

-4. Use & Optimize Google My Business
+4. Use & Optimize Google Business Profile

 This will also help your presence in Google Maps.